FIX Protocol Updates 2 Feb 2014

 Starting in 2023, we resume our in-person FIX protocol training classes in Hong Kong and Tokyo.

-We will host our full day Universal FIX protocol training class online on Wednesday, 15 February 2023 in Asia Pacific time zone.
+We will host our full day Universal FIX protocol training class online on Tuesday, 13 June 2023 in North American time zone.

-We will host our full day Universal FIX protocol training class in Sydney on Thursday, 16 February 2023.
+We will host our full day Universal FIX protocol training class in London on Thursday, 15 June 2023.

-We will host our full day Universal FIX protocol training class online on Wednesday, 22 February 2023 in European time zone.
+We will host our full day Universal FIX protocol training class in Hong Kong on Tuesday, 20 June 2023.

-We will host our full day Universal FIX protocol training class in Melbourne on Thursday, 23 February 2023.
+We will host our full day Universal FIX protocol training class in Singapore on Thursday, 22 June 2023.

 Subscribe to our newsletter which covers Industry, FIX Protocol and Company news and events.